 More on Safety

-Avoid venturing into extremely isolated areas and consider taking a cellular phone with you so that you can quickly call for help.
-It is also a great idea to bring a whistle along so that you can easily draw attention to yourself if necessary.
+Avoid venturing into extremely isolated areas and consider taking a cellphone with you so that you can quickly call for help.
+It’s also a great idea to bring a whistle along so that you can easily draw attention to yourself if necessary.

 Body language speaks volumes.
-Over 80% of communication is non-verbal.
+More than 80 percent of communication is non-verbal.
 I always try to pay attention to what people are saying with their body language.
 People with their head down or who refuse to look at you generally don’t want to be approached.
 Respect that and move on.
-I usually avoid contacting people with extreme mental health issues (e.g. talking to self, screaming at the air, etc.) and heavily intoxicated individuals.
+I usually avoid contacting people with extreme mental health issues (e.g., talking to self, screaming at the air, etc.) and heavily intoxicated individuals.
 A good rule of thumb is to remember that intoxication = unpredictability.
 I am not suggesting that you never approach someone who has had a bit to drink; just be cautious of approaching people who are extremely blotto.

 Safety in the field is important enough that I have condensed it into the following points: